python-hyper/h11/docs/source/basic-usage.rst

 HTTP basics
 -----------

-A HTTP interaction always starts with a client sending a *request*, optionally some *data* (e.g., a POST body); and then the server responds with a *response* and optionally some *data* (e.g. the requested document).
+An HTTP interaction always starts with a client sending a *request*, optionally some *data* (e.g., a POST body); and then the server responds with a *response* and optionally some *data* (e.g. the requested document).
 Requests and responses have some data associated